TechnionTDK/jbs-json23plet/README.md

     .object(Resource) // taken from yourOntology.java class might be also uri.

 ### Json files format
-Basically you can choose your own foramt and write your own generator for it as explained later. <br />
+Basically you can choose your own foramt and write your own generator for it ([as explained later](README.md#generators)).<br />
-However we recommend to use the following format and avoid from create a new generator:
+However we recommend to use the following format that avoids creating a new generator:

     {
-        "subject" : [
+        "subjects" : [
             { "uri" : subjectUri,
               Property : Object, // the object can be also list of objects : [object1, object2, ...]
               ...